 Because I was an avid reader about birth before my doula training, I wasn't expecting to be challenged as much as I was - but I was certainly pleased that this was the case.
 Because Madriella requires all members to complete the first three courses in order - birth, postpartum, and professional development - the courses naturally build on each other.
 Once you complete those three, you can move onto any of the other courses in any order you wish.
 I found this really helpful, because it naturally developed my knowledge and meant the other courses didn't feel repetitive.

 When you look at doula training programs, it is important to consider your learning style and what course design can help you succeed.
-For me, reading and writing is my jam, and Madriella's course design work well for this.
+For me, reading and writing is my jam, and Madriella's course design works well for this.
 If I was a different kind of learner, however, Madriella may have not been the best fit - so here is where I really emphasize knowing yourself and what works best for you.

 The other thing I needed from any training program was flexibility, and because Madriella is self-paced it fit this need quite well.
 As the primary homeschooling parent to three little ones, I knew I'd be fitting in this training into the nooks and crannies of life.
 Because I wrote my dissertation that way after having my eldest, I knew I could make it work if the program was flexible enough.